Dog training and boarding at All Dogs Unleashed

 Building Positive Associations

 The rule is simple: when Dog A sees Dog B, something great happens.
+This is the core of positive association training and it rewires how your dogs feel about each other.
 Start with both dogs on opposite sides of a large room, each on leash with a handler.
 The moment they notice each other and stay calm, mark it and feed chicken or cheese.
 Not kibble.
-Over many short sessions, close the distance a few feet at a time.
+High value only.
+Over many short sessions, you close the distance a few feet at a time.
 If either dog stiffens, you went too fast.
 Back up.

 Foundation Commands That De-Escalate Tension